yupimaki/netflix-and-socks/README.md

 _DISCLAIMER: This has been written for educational purposes of learning about net traffic routing.
 You should probably only employ this if you live in the US._

-_NOTE: Yes, this all can be achieved through a run off-the-mill VPN.
-I like the detached nature of this solution from any other service.
-It will never ask you to pay for more features.
+_NOTE: Yes, this, and more, all can be achieved through a private VPN or VPN provider.
+I prefer the reliance of this solution on essentially only ssh.
 All parts of the solution are owned by you.
-It does not bottleneck your speed and ask you to pay for higher priority.
-There is no advertising.
-As far as I can tell, this runs at native speed._
+There will never be more features to pay for.
+Your speed is not bottlenecked and always runs at highest priortiy There is no advertising.
+A SOCKS proxy will be faster than a VPN as it skips an encryption layer.
+For the implicit problem, I feel the solution given here is optimal._

 This basic guide will outline the steps to set up a `SOCKS5` proxy over `ssh` on an Amazon Web Services instance in the US to forward net traffic from a machine